DeFUCC/quasi-vue/README.md

+# An interactive version of darobin/quasi

+A Vue 3 adaptation of an old JS port of C algorythm for generating various quasicrystallic structures and rendering them to SVG.
+Added some controls to manipulate the result and a function of downloading the final SVG.

-# quasi-svg — SVG quasicrystals in JS
+## quasi-svg — SVG quasicrystals in JS

 This is a port of Eric Weeks' `quasi.c`, which can still be found all the way back in 1995: http://www.physics.emory.edu/faculty/weeks/software/quasic.html.